-Fuse Block
+Fuse Blocks

-There is an electronics fuse block located behind a panel on the wall starboard of the console.
+There is an electronics fuse block located in the console, port of the battery switch panel and in the port side of the hardtop electronics box.

 In the event you need to replace a fuse, use only the same amperage as the original.
 It is recommended that you carry spare fuses.